oschwengers/referenceseeker/README.md

 ```

 ## Installation
-Platon can be installed via Conda and Git(Hub).
+ReferenceSeeker can be installed via Conda and Git(Hub).

 In either case, a taxon database must be downloaded which we provide for download at Zenodo:
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3562005.svg)](https://doi.org/10.5281/zenodo.3562005)